Elastic (ESTC)

 For software companies like Elastic, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

-This quarter, Elastic’s gross profit margin was 76.7%, up 3 percentage points year on year.
-Elastic’s full-year margin has also been trending up over the past 12 months, increasing by 1.2 percentage points.
+Elastic produced a 76.3% gross profit margin in Q4, up 1.7 percentage points year on year.
+Elastic’s full-year margin has also been trending up over the past 12 months, increasing by 1.8 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as servers).

-Elastic’s expensive cost structure has contributed to an average operating margin of negative 2% over the last year.
-Unprofitable software companies require extra attention because they spend heaps of money to capture market share.
-As seen in its historically underwhelming revenue performance, this strategy hasn’t worked so far, and it’s unclear what would happen if Elastic reeled back its investments.
-Wall Street seems to be optimistic about its growth, but we have some doubts.
+Although Elastic broke even this quarter from an operational perspective, it’s generally struggled over a longer time period.
+Its expensive cost structure has contributed to an average operating margin of negative 1.7% over the last year.
+Unprofitable, high-growth software companies require extra attention because they spend heaps of money to capture market share.
+As seen in its fast historical revenue growth, this strategy seems to have worked so far, but it’s unclear what would happen if Elastic reeled back its investments.
+Wall Street seems to think it will face some obstacles, and we tend to agree.

-Over the last year, Elastic’s expanding sales gave it operating leverage as its margin rose by 7.7 percentage points.
+Over the last two years, Elastic’s expanding sales gave it operating leverage as its margin rose by 4.5 percentage points.
 Still, it will take much more for the company to reach long-term profitability.

 Elastic Trailing 12-Month Operating Margin (GAAP)